current // past

 God loves uganda

 Roger Ross Williams’ first feature-length documentary, God Loves Uganda, is a powerful exploration of the evangelical campaign to change African culture with values imported from America’s Christian Right.

 The film follows American and Ugandan religious leaders fighting “sexual immorality” and missionaries trying to convince Ugandans to follow Biblical law.

-God Loves Uganda premiered at the Sundance Film Festival on January 18th, 2013 and has screened at over 60 American and international film festivals, winning numerous awards.
+God Loves Uganda premiered at the Sundance Film Festival on January 18th 2013, was shortlisted for an Academy Award ®, and has screened at over 60 American and international film festivals, winning numerous awards.

 CREDITS: Directed and Produced by ROGER ROSS WILLIAMS FORD FOUNDATION ITVS INDEPENDENT LENS present a FULL CREDIT PRODUCTIONS and MOTTO PICTURES production GOD LOVES UGANDA Music by MARK DEGLI ANTONI Cinematography by DEREK WIESEHAHN Associate Producers PAIGE RUANE CASPER DE BOER Line Producer CAROLYN HEPBURN Edited by BENJAMIN GRAY RICHARD HANKIN Supervising Editor RICHARD HAKIN Produced by JULIE GOLDMAN Supported by: FORD FOUNDATION ITVS OPEN SOCIETY FOUNDATIONS SUNDANCE INSTITUTE DOCUMENTARY FILM PROGRAM CINEREACH TRIBECA FILM INSTITUTE BERTHA FOUNDATION THE FLEDGLING FUND GOOD PITCH A Variance Films Release

 Roger Ross Williams wrote, produced and directed the 2010 Academy Award® short film winner, Music by Prudence.